MarFanNL/HeishamonMQTT/README.md

 SetZ2CoolRequestTemperature	Set Z2 cool shift or direct cool temperature	-5 to 5 or 20 to max	not tested SetOperationMode		Sets operating mode	0=Heat only, 1=Cool only, 2=Auto, 3=DHW only
 				, 4=Heat+DHW, 5=Cool+DHW, 6=Auto+DHW					not tested
 SetForceDHW			Forces DHW (Operating mode should be firstly set to one with DWH mode (3,4,5 or 6) to be effective.
-Plese look at SET9 )	0, 1	not tested
+Please look at SET9 )	0, 1	not tested
-SetDHWTemp			Set DHW target temperature	40 - 75					not tested SetForceDefrost			Forces defrost routine	0, 1						not tested SetForceSterilization		Forces DHW sterilization routine	0, 1				not tested
+SetDHWTemp			Set DHW target temperature	40 - 75					not tested SetForceDefrost			Forces defrost routine	0, 1						not tested SetForceSterilization		Forces DHW sterilization routine	0, 1				not tested SetZones                        Set zones to active  0 = zone 1 active, 1 = zone2 active, 2 = zone1 and zone2 active  tested
 ```

 # ToDo:
-- Add SetHolidayMode
 - Check ForceDHW for correct operation mode
 - Add influxDB support
+- SetPump / SetPumpSpeed / SetCurves / SetFloorHeatDelta / SetFloorCoolDelta / SetDWHHeatDelta

 # History